Chasing Ghosts: Can NC State follow UVa out of wilderness?

 We should acknowledge here that Everett Case (377 wins at NC State) and Norm Sloan (led the Wolfpack to the 1974 national title) helped build the tradition Jim Valvano flourished under, but it's indisputable that Valvano remains the face of NC State basketball to a great many people.
 Explain the importance of Valvano to those who never saw him coach.

 Jeff Borzello, college basketball insider: He's an iconic figure in college basketball history.
 I was 3 years old when he stopped coaching, and he's still one of the faces of the sport from that time period.
 We've all seen his ESPYS speech; we've all seen him running around looking for someone to hug after Lorenzo Charles' dunk beat Houston in the 1983 national championship game.
 And we've all heard his legendary quips.
-(Here's one I've never forgotten, that Valvano told a number of times.
-"I asked a ref if he could give me a technical foul for what I was thinking.
+(Here's one I've never forgotten, that Valvano told a number of times: "I asked a ref if he could give me a technical foul for what I was thinking.
 He said, 'Of course not.'
 I said, 'That's good, because I think you stink.'
 And he gave me a technical anyway.
 You can't trust 'em.")
 But I do think Valvano's coaching acumen gets swept under the rug at times.
 He was the head coach at NC State for only 10 seasons, but won two ACC tournament championships and another two ACC regular-season titles.
 He went to the Sweet 16 four times, reached the Elite Eight three times and won a national championship.
 Combine that with his personality and it's no secret why Valvano is so memorable.

 Myron Medcalf, senior college basketball writer: I think most people today know Valvano from the speech we see every year in The ESPYS and the miraculous title run.
 But Valvano deserves credit for making it OK, and even preferred, for a coach to promote himself and his program.
 He had to get noticed on Tobacco Road to attract the kind of players he'd need to compete with the best teams in America.
 He had a syndicated radio show.
 He did commercials.
 He was a media darling.
 He was his own social media network.
 He did this within a generation of coaches who'd been molded by John Wooden and Dean Smith.
 Back then, you just coached.
 But Valvano ignored that mold and made himself a public figure.
 For today's coaches who are using everything at their disposal to elevate the national buzz around their programs, Valvano is their godfather.